Man put to death for killing a grocery store owner in Florida's second execution this year

 STARKE, Fla.
 (AP) — A man convicted of killing a 70-year-old grocery store owner was put to death Tuesday in Florida, becoming the second person executed by the state this year after a record 19 executions in 2025.

-Melvin Trotter, 65, was pronounced dead at 6:15 p.m. following a lethal injection at Florida State Prison near Starke for the 1986 stabbing death of Virgie Langford, according to authorities.
-Alex Lanfranconi, a spokesman for Gov. Ron DeSantis, said there were no complications.
+Melvin Trotter, 65, was pronounced dead at 6:15 p.m. following a three-drug injection at Florida State Prison near Starke for the 1986 stabbing death of Virgie Langford.

-Trotter was convicted of first-degree murder and sentenced to death in 1987.
-After the state Supreme Court found the trial court erred in handling aggravating factors in his case, he again drew the death penalty at resentencing in 1993.
+The curtain to the execution chamber went up at the scheduled 6 p.m. execution time.
+Trotter declined to give a last statement and the drugs began flowing about two minutes later.
+Trotter began to breath heavily and twitch about a minute afterward.
+Then his movements slowed about two minutes later.

+The prison warden checked Trotter's face and shouted his name, but there was no reaction.
+A medic was then called in at 6:14 p.m. to check the inmate's vital signs and Trotter was declared dead a minute later.

 According to court records, Trotter stabbed and strangled Langford on June 16, 1986, at her store in Palmetto near the southern edge of Tampa Bay.
 Afterward, a truck driver found Langford bleeding but alive on the back floor of the store, and she provided key details about her attacker before dying at a hospital.